Schedaddle

 What we never do: Sell your data.
 Share employee data with third parties for advertising.
 Use your schedule data to train AI models without explicit consent.
 Mine your data for any purpose not described here.

-- Supabase — Database and authentication.
-Data hosted in their managed cloud (AWS infrastructure).
-SOC 2 compliant.
+• Supabase — Database and authentication.
+Data is hosted in their managed cloud (AWS infrastructure).

-- Google Calendar — Optional integration.
-If connected, shift data is synced to a store-specific calendar.
+• Google — Optional sign-in (Google OAuth) and, if you connect it, an optional Google Calendar sync that pushes shift data to a store-specific calendar.
 You can disconnect at any time in Settings.

 Your Rights